lrogers1843/oil_change_reminder/README.md

 created new column on Image called "last_change" added an write to that column in ProcessImage#process added a method ProcessImage#current_oil_mileage to provide into to user after image save
+### Putting Image Processing in Job

-adding status column to image table new job in app/jobs/image_processing_job.rb to hold all of processing steps, called in model instead of controller added oil miles column to image table
+adding status attribute to images, with validations and default val added oil miles column to image table new job in app/jobs/image_processing_job.rb to hold all of processing steps, called in model instead of controller
+### UI Design
+tweaked linkes on views, reduced form to essential inputs, styled submit button, set timestamp default in model.

 ### To-Do
-provide response for photos where odo reading unclear figure out why clicking create with incomplete upload causes ActiveSupport::MessageVerifier::InvalidSignature error why do notifications duplicate how to fix time stamp?
+provide response for photos where odo reading unclear figure out why clicking create with incomplete upload causes ActiveSupport::MessageVerifier::InvalidSignature error why do notifications duplicate how to fix time stamp? if "create" without even starting an upload, whole app breaks until record deleted